Medically Reviewed by Dr. Rachel N. Verville

 April 3, 2017

-Frisco Foot DoctorClose your eyes and picture a toddler walking—how are their feet positioned?
+Frisco foot doctorClose your eyes and picture a toddler walking—how are their feet positioned?
 If you’re like most people, you probably visualized their tiny feet pointed slightly inward.
 In-toeing, or being “pigeon-toed,” is extremely common in small children.
 Usually, over time, the feet straighten themselves out, and parents have nothing to worry about.

 But what happens if the in-toeing doesn’t correct itself?
 It may be time for Frisco parents to contact a foot doctor.